dylanviyar/Bike-Sales-Excel-Project/BikeSaleAnalysis.md

 1. Married individuals have an higher average income compared to their single counterparts
 2. There is a spike in interest in bikes for adults and in people whose income is between $30000 and $80000
 3. No one in the `Professional` occupation is making less than $30000
-4. The lower the commute, the more likely an individual is interested in purchasing a bike.
+4. The lower the commute time, the more likely an individual is interested in purchasing a bike.

 # 6. Moving Forward